 Consumer information, marketing and advertising, food standards, fiscal policy, public procurement, and improving supply chains, are urgent issues that must be addressed.

 In Latin America, over 60% of the population is overweight or obese.
 Consumers are constantly faced with a lack of affordable and convenient healthy food options to sustain a healthy diet.
-Consumers International with the support of the FAO, will soon be launching a healthy eating report addressing the growing levels of overweight and obesity in Latin America from a consumer perspective.
+Consumers International and 7 members in Latin America, with the support of the FAO, produced a healthy eating report addressing the growing levels of overweight and obesity in the region based on the rights and needs of consumers.